 Our office recommends that anyone who has suffered serious injury due to the unsafe conditions of a property, to call a lawyer.
 You may have a legitimate premises liability case and our office can help you to receive the settlement or compensation that you deserve for your injuries.

-To learn more about premises liability, read our post highlighting the different types of accidents with an additional case example.
-You can reach our lawyers by calling 800.637.8170, and they will be happy to review your case with you and offer guidance regarding the next steps of action you should take toward filing a premises liability claim.
+You can reach our lawyers by calling us today.
+They will be happy to review your case with you and offer guidance regarding the next steps of action you should take toward filing a premises liability claim.

 We handle Ohio personal injury cases involving car accidents, truck accidents, motorcycle accidents, ATV accidents, Ohio workers’ compensation, construction accidents, child injuries, wrongful death, medical malpractice, nursing home neglect, traumatic brain injuries, spinal cord injuries, food poisoning, dog bite attacks, and all injury cases.